 Disclaimer: Please note that some of the links contained in this post are affiliate links.
 If you make a purchase through one of the links, you will pay the same prices as always, but You Should Craft will receive a small commission that helps us provide free crochet patterns.
 As an Amazon Associate, I earn from qualifying purchases.

-- Label the parts of a chain
+• Label the parts of a crochet chain

-- Hold your yarn and crochet hook in a way that’s comfortable for you
+• Hold your yarn and crochet hook in a way that’s comfortable for you

-- Crochet starting chains
+• Crochet starting chains and chain stitches

 Are you a new crocheter?
 Join our 30-day Newbie Series to receive daily tutorials, simple patterns, and round-ups that will teach you how to crochet.
 Sign up here: ⬇️⬇️